-In light of the Scottish Government Guidance and the prevalence of the virus, it is essential that risk assessments are revisited and that agreement is reached around the safe delivery of Dance lessons in schools.
+In light of the Scottish Government guidance and the prevalence of the virus, it is essential that risk assessments are revisited and that agreement is reached around the safe delivery of Dance lessons in schools.

 Education Scotland Guidelines on Dance provide practical advice on safe practice in Dance.
 They highlight that particular consideration should be given to the use of large well-ventilated spaces or outdoor areas when planning Dance activities and time built in to ensure that appropriate cleaning and hygiene measures can be adopted.

-Specific consideration should be given to how the risk of transmission can be managed safely if changing rooms are being used, with a key focus on cleaning of surfaces after use and ventilation in these areas.
+Specific consideration should be given to how the risk of transmission can be managed safely in changing rooms, with a key focus on cleaning of surfaces and ventilation in these areas.

-We would also recommend that teacher demonstrations and explanations should be delivered from an assigned areas to allow for physical distancing from pupils.
+We would also recommend that teacher demonstrations and explanations are delivered from an assigned area to allow for physical distancing from pupils.